georust/rinex/rinex-qc/README.md

 The `Qc` library uses the RUST Logger internally, it will most notably let you know how you could "enhance" your input data.

-## RINEx input
+## RINEX input

-Stack any supported RINEx to form a complex dataset very easily:
+Stack any supported RINEX to form a complex dataset very easily:

 ```rust
 use rinex_qc::prelude::*;